lexszero/bordersense/web/content/bl23_power_report.md

 ## Cool graphs

-_Hover over the graphs to see measurements at specific time, blue ticks are comments about specific events, hover over little triangle mark at the bottom_
+_Hover over the graphs to see measurements at specific time, blue ticks are comments about specific events, hover over little triangle mark at the bottom.
+Click and drag to select time period to zoom in, click "Explore" to open the plot on a separate page_

 ### Power usage during the event